marcow03/marcow03/README.md

 - 👋 Hi, I’m @youdontfcare
 - 👀 I’m interested in css, haskel, php and not to forget html
 - 🌱 I’m currently learning vim, it maks me at least 30% more efficient when drag and dropping high-quality code from stackoverflow
-- 💞️ I’m looking to collaborate on angular-js
+- 💞️ I’m looking to collaborate on some angular-js project
 - 📫 How to reach me: you don't, i will if i need your help

 <!---